TheSriram/GoogleCodeJam_SpeakingwithTongues/README.md

 For example (and here is a hint!), our awesome translation algorithm includes the following three mappings: 'a' -> 'y', 'o' -> 'e', and 'z' -> 'q'.
 This means that "a zoo" will become "y qee".

-Input
+Input:

 ejp mysljylc kd kxveddknmc re jsicpdrysi rbcpc ypc rtcsra dkh wyfrepkym veddknkmkrkcd de kr kd eoya kw aej tysr re ujdr lkgc jv

-Output
+Output:
-Case #1: our language is impossible to understand
-Case #2: there are twenty six factorial possibilities Case #3: so it is okay if you want to just give up
+ our language is impossible to understand there are twenty six factorial possibilities so it is okay if you want to just give up